The TSA May Unwrap Your Holiday Presents If You Don't Follow These Rules

 The TSA can, and will, unwrap your presents in your carry-on or checked luggage — and you probably won't like their re-wrapping job.
 To avoid this kind of incident, the TSA recommends sending gifts ahead by mail, or waiting to wrap them until you arrive at your destination.
 Or, if you must, consider putting items in a gift bag instead of wrapping them in paper.

 Just because it's the holiday season doesn't mean prohibited items get a pass — and there are some unexpected items on the list.

 Snow globes, for instance, are permitted in your checked bag, but if you want to take one in your carry-on, make sure it appears to contain less than 3.4 ounces of liquid (about the size of a tennis ball) and fits inside your quart-sized plastic bag.
 You can use this tool to check if you're uncertain about specific items.

 Be careful with liquids and foods.

-If you’re traveling internationally, leave the produce, cheese, and meat at home, and no matter where you’re going, jams, salsas, and other spreads larger than 3.4 ounces will probably be confiscated if you try to get them through security in your carry-on.
+If you're traveling internationally, check to make sure the items you're traveling with are permissible under customs guidelines, and no matter where you're going, jams, salsas, and other sauces larger than 3.4 ounces will probably be confiscated if you try to get them through security in your carry-on.